-Nicole Ennis, PhD, Director is an Associate Professor and Vice Chair of the Department of Behavioral Sciences and Social Medicine at Florida State University (FSU), Director of the intervention Research Advancing Care Equity Lab (iRACE), and Director of the Community Engagement Core Program at the FSU Center for Translational Behavioral Sciences.
+Nicole Ennis, PhD, Director is an Associate Professor in the Department of Behavioral Sciences and Social Medicine at Florida State University (FSU), Director of the intervention Research Advancing Care Equity Lab (iRACE), and Director of the Community Engagement Core Program at the FSU Center for Translational Behavioral Sciences.
 She is also Affiliate Faculty in the Department of Clinical and Health Psychology at University of Florida and a Licensed Psychologist in the state of Florida.

-Dr. Ennis currently serves as PI/MPI on three National Institutes of Health funded grants.
+Dr. Ennis is currently PI or MPI of three National Institutes of Health funded grants and serves as a Co-Investigator on several NIH funded projects.
 She has published numerous peer-reviewed manuscripts and presented her work at national and international conferences.
 She also serves on the editorial board for two American Psychology Association (APA) journals.